pingcap/docs-tidb-operator/en/enable-tls-for-mysql-client.md

 This document describes how to enable TLS for MySQL client of the TiDB cluster on Kubernetes.
 Starting from TiDB Operator v1.1, TLS for the MySQL client of the TiDB cluster on Kubernetes is supported.

-To enable TLS for the MySQL client, take three steps:
+To enable TLS for the MySQL client, perform the following steps:

 1. Issue two sets of certificates: a set of server-side certificates for TiDB server, and a set of client-side certificates for MySQL client.
-Create two Secret object, `<cluster-name>-tidb-server-secret` and `<cluster-name>-tidb-client-secret`, which include the two sets of certificates respectively.
+Create two Secret objects, `<cluster-name>-tidb-server-secret` and `<cluster-name>-tidb-client-secret`, including the two sets of certificates respectively.

 2. Deploy the cluster, and set `.spec.tidb.tlsClient.enabled` to `true`.

 3. Configure the MySQL client to use encrypted connection.

 There are multiple methods to issue certificates.
 Two methods are described in this document.
-Users can choose either of them to issue certificates for the TiDB cluster:
+You can choose either of them to issue certificates for the TiDB cluster:

 - Issue certificates using the `cfssl` system
 - Issue certificates using the `cert-manager` system